Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-snowflake.md

 GRANT SELECT ON TABLE <schema>.<tableN> TO ROLE eppo_role;
 ```

+### 2. Create schema for Eppo to write results to

-4. Create a schema for Eppo to write intermediate results and temporary tables.
+1. Create a schema for Eppo to write intermediate results and temporary tables.
 ```sql
 CREATE SCHEMA IF NOT EXISTS eppo_output;
 GRANT ALL ON SCHEMA eppo_output TO ROLE eppo_role;
 ```

-5. (Optional) Create a warehouse for Eppo to use
+2. (Optional) Create a warehouse for Eppo to use
 ```sql
 CREATE WAREHOUSE IF NOT EXISTS eppo_wh
 WAREHOUSE_SIZE = <wh_size>